HoNfigurator/HoNfigurator-Central/README.md

 # HoNfigurator Server Manager & API (early access)
 This project operates as the game server manager for hon game server instances.

-It negotiates TCP connections between game server instances and upstream HoN authentication services.
+It negotiates TCP connections between game server instances and upstream HoN authentication services, much like the K2 Server Manager.

 There is a rest API built in, to allow interaction from external services.

-This guide provides steps for linking the configured HoNfigurator server to a front end management webui.
+This guide provides steps for linking the configured HoNfigurator server to a modern front end website where you can remotely manage and monitor one or more HoNfigurator instances.

 [Join the discord channel](https://discord.gg/BT23GnBKkT) for more updates and to become more involved with this project.